 The most distinctive feature of these rain pants is North Face’s 2-layer DryVent fabric.
 It doesn’t have a membrane, which is how most waterproof materials stop water from penetrating.
 Instead, there is a microporous, hydrophobic PU coating on the inside and a DWR (durable water-repellent) coating on the outside.

-From our tests, we found that this gives these pants average waterproof and breathability ratings, so they will keep you dry and comfortable in typical weather conditions, but they will not cope well with heavy downpours.
-However, the lack of a membrane makes these pants very soft, flexible, and light.
+On the flip side, the lack of a membrane makes these pants very soft, flexible, and light.
 Along with the articulated knees, the fabric also gives you an excellent range of movement.

 Showers Pass Transit Trousers